 Are you sick of your iPhone taking forever to charge?
 The Japanese site Macotakara says that the successors to the iPhone XS and XS Max will come with a USB C to Lightning cable and more powerful power brick for 18-watt fast charging.

 What we want

 What we want and what we'll actually get are two very different things, as Apple's history of product launches has shown.
-But here's a quick rundown of some features we'd like to see from Apple's 2019 iPhone lineup.
+But here's a quick rundown of some features we hope that Apple works into its 2019 iPhone lineup.

 USB-C fast charging: This one didn't seem like much of a stress, but a new report indicates that Apple will stick with Lightning this year, despite switching to USB-C for the 2018 iPad Pro.